ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_70_upgrade.md

 2. Select **IMPORT ISO > IMPORT ISO**, and then the ``VMware-VMvisor-Installer-7.0U1c-17325551.iso`` file.
 3. Create the baseline.
 Select **BASELINE > CREATE** and use the imported ISO from the previous step.
 4. For each host, choose the host in the vCenter browser tree.
 Then, select **update** (located in the far left in the main window).
 5. If the Zerto VRA is present on the host, put the host into maintenance mode first.
-Recent releases of Zerto stop the VRA, which otherwise would prevent the update.
+Recent releases of {{site.data.keyword.hpe-zerto}} stop the VRA, which otherwise would prevent the update.
 6. Complete the update.
    1. [ATTACH] Baseline, select the previously created baseline.
    2. Select Baseline and [REMEDIATE].
 7. Remediate each host in turn.
 After remediation, ensure to pull the host out of maintenance mode.

 If the upgrade process fails immediately and the ``host cannot enter maintenance mode`` error message is displayed, shut down the Zerto ZVAs and try again.
 The ZVRA VMs automatically start as each server comes out of remediation.
-For more information about continuing Zerto Replication during the upgrade process, see [How to Place a Host with an Associated VRA into Maintenance Mode](https://www.zerto.com/myzerto/knowledge-base/how-to-place-a-host-with-an-associated-vra-into-maintenance-mode/){: external}.
+For more information about continuing {{site.data.keyword.hpe-zerto}} Replication during the upgrade process, see [How to Place a Host with an Associated VRA into Maintenance Mode](https://www.zerto.com/myzerto/knowledge-base/how-to-place-a-host-with-an-associated-vra-into-maintenance-mode/){: external}.
 {: note}

 ### Updating vCenter Server and ESXi host licenses